Image by Alan Stark on Flickr

 While none of the trails in the Phoenix area will pass through a white sand beach, you can still get engaged on a charming horseback ride with your partner in the Valley of the Sun.
 Ponderosa Stables is a mainstay in the outdoor activities in the Phoenix area, located at the base of South Mountain.
 With their “everyone can ride” philosophy, Ponderosa Stables has made a tradition of guided horseback tours throughout Phoenix.
 The tours are offered all day, starting with a breakfast ride and ending with evening dinner tours, and Ponderosa takes care to preserve the natural beauty and health of their trails.

 If you are hoping for an intimate proposal, Ponderosa Stables may not be the right place for you.
 Many of Ponderosa’s rides throughout the day have a 2-person minimum, and since the horses walk in a line quite close together, you can’t hope for much privacy.
-However, if you sign up for one of the tour-and-meal packages, there will be plenty of opportunity to slip away together.
+However, if you sign up for one of the tour-and-meal packages, there will be plenty of opportunities to slip away together.
 Also, keep in mind that horseback on a desert trail can be one of the ultimate bumpy rides, so make sure the diamond engagement ring is tucked away securely.

 With so much golfing, hiking, and shopping to do in the Phoenix metro area, there is no shortage of resorts and high-end desert hotels.
 The trouble is picking the one with the best mix of hotel service and local flavor for a Phoenix proposal.
 The Pointe Hilton at Tapatio Cliffs’s Different Pointe of View (get it?) restaurant strikes this balance elegantly.
 Settled atop North Mountain, Different Pointe of View provides sweeping views of Phoenix with floor-to-ceiling windows.